lzap/lzap.github.com/content/posts/2026/netbird-dns-split-configuration.md

 `*.example.com` and `*.example.corp` to `100.100.100.100`, while continuing to
 use your local home DNS for everything else.

+Warning: When authenticating, browser can sometimes get stuck because the interface is not up yet.
+This can help: `sudo dscacheutil -flushcache && sudo killall -HUP mDNSResponder`.
+Permanent solution is either to use `search_order` or hardcode `auth` and `wgvpn` to `/etc/hosts` but ultimately I just gave up on this DNS is pretty fast over wireguard.

 ## Linux Configuration

 On Linux systems using `systemd-resolved`, you can achieve the exact same